owenBeresford/CatProfileDemo/README.md

 - correct types to compile Mongoose + lean() + typescript.
 I spent 4h trying to solve that mess.
 I could dodge by making that class a JS file
 - Interaction: I should spend a lot more time on gender input.
 In order to work with all theoretical options I am leaving this as a free text.
 - Interaction: I should implement the images, think about best image size on mobile, maybe add logo-or-banner-as-background feature.
-- Interaction: Add the "arrow buttons" css, like on my site
 - Interaction: Make the day picker nicer to use.
 - Interaction: Improve logo and brand packs
 - Interaction: Make a better form validation, rather than that 2min "is it null" filter